beiweitemderbeste/fullstackopen_translation_de/part_1/part_1d.md

 > The application appears to work.
 However, it is forbidden in React to mutate state directly, since it can result in unexpected side effects.
 Changing state has to always be done by setting the state to a new object.
 If properties from the previous state object are not changed, they need to simply be copied, which is done by copying those properties into a new object, and setting that as the new state.

-Die Anwendung scheint zu funktionieren, trotzdem ist es in React verboten, den State direkt zu verändern, da das ungewünschte Nebeneffekte haben kann.
-Das Ändern des States muss immer über den Weg, ein neues Objekt zu erstellen, erfolgen.
+Die Anwendung scheint zu funktionieren, trotzdem ist es in React verboten, den State direkt zu verändern, da das [unerwünschte Nebeneffekte](https://stackoverflow.com/a/40309023) haben kann.
+Das Ändern des States muss immer über die Erstellung eines neuen Objekts erfolgen.
+Wenn sich die Eigenschaften des vorangegangen Stateobjekts nicht geändert haben, müssen sie einfach nur kopiert werden, was durch Kopieren der Eigenschaften in ein neues Objekt und das Setzen dieses Objekts als State erfolgt.

 > Storing all of the state in a single state object is a bad choice for this particular application; there's no apparent benefit and the resulting application is a lot more complex.
 In this case storing the click counters into separate pieces of state is a far more suitable choice.